One of the joys of playing video keno in Las Vegas is the type of people you get to meet while playing in the casinos.

 Similarly, you’re never at a loss for conversation with other video keno players, especially the ones who have been at it awhile.

-While most keno chitchat can hinge on the jackpot that "almost" hit, or the numbers that filled in immediately after the machine was reset, occasionally you find a player with some solid, worthwhile ideas on how to play the game.
+While most of the keno chit chat hinges on the jackpot that "almost" hit, or the numbers that filled in immediately after the machine was reset, occasionally you find a player with some solid, worthwhile ideas on how to play the game.

 A few weeks ago I met one of those players at one of the older downtown casinos.
 The gentleman, let’s call him Jerry, is a longtime Las Vegas keno player and he’s won just about everything you can win.